-I use Wunderlist to categorise them in the days of the week (Monday, Tuesday, Wednesday, etc) and add a list of task to do for each day including events or appointments.
+Wunderlist Microsoft To-Do to categorise them in the days of the week (Monday, Tuesday, Wednesday, etc) and add a list of task to do for each day including events or appointments.

 One of my focus goals is to make blogging my full-time.
 So each day I will add a task that will help reach my blogging goals (like write a newsletter every Friday, focus on sharing my content over Pinterest or creating posts twice a week).

 But here’s the secret to how I achieve my goals.

 Wunderlist Microsoft To-Do to create a Goal category where I keep my daily goals.

 You’re probably thinking “but how will that help me achieve my goals?”
 Now let me tell you.
 Input down goals that you achieved that week.
 In the next week or so, you can do the sub-goals that you didn’t get to do last week.

 If you forgot what you achieved in the last week, then you can check back on your goal journal.
 It may be confusing but this definitely helps me keep track and what I need to do to achieve it.